|

 included the New Building at Peterhouse and the

+Chapel of Clare College, both at Cambridge.
 On 25th September 1738 Lord and Lady Bristol spent their first night at

 the Manor House.
 Lady Bristol enjoyed her new home for less than three years.